TheScienceMuseum/heritageconnector/_posts/2020-11-06-knowledge-graphs-machine-learning-and-heritage-collections.md

 [^2]: Mainly people and organisations, not objects.
 Disambiguating objects is the main challenge we'll have due to the broadness of the category 'object' and our lack of training data.

-[^3]: We've created one for the Science Museum Group for this project [here](https://www.wikidata.org/wiki/Property:P8694), and would recommend the same practice for all heritage organisations looking to link to Wikidata.
+[^3]: We've created [one for the Science Museum Group for this project](https://www.wikidata.org/wiki/Property:P8694), and would recommend the same practice for all heritage organisations looking to link to Wikidata.
 An example of its use is [on this Hindu Astrolabe](https://www.wikidata.org/wiki/Q58952378).

 [^4]: A class of machine learning methods which use 'deep' neural networks with multiple layers.
 See [Wikipedia](https://en.wikipedia.org/wiki/Deep_learning)